rebeccabilbro/Tutorials/Git/Git_Workshop.md

 ## Working with a repository

 Next, clone your empty repo.
 Look in the bottom righthand corner of the repo page on Github to find the URL.
-The default is an HTTPS clone, which is fine to use.
-There are other choices, like SSH, which you can read more about [here](https://help.github.com/articles/which-remote-url-should-i-use/).
+The default is an HTTPS clone, but here in the SCS building, SSH will work better because of the network settings.
+You can read more about [options](https://help.github.com/articles/which-remote-url-should-i-use/).
+You can always switch between HTTPS and SSH later by following [these instructions](https://help.github.com/articles/changing-a-remote-s-url/).
 """

 ### Now in your terminal, type: